 Television is a visual medium.
 The cold hard truth is that people who are good looking tend to find their way into the business much easier than others.
 This fact is true throughout the business world, but much more so in television.
 Improving your wardrobe, smile, and hair are all ways to improve your appearance.

-heard of the "X" factor.
+You probably have heard of the "X" factor.
 It is something that is hard to put into words, but you know that a person just "has it".
 Some people are just natural at giving a great weather presentation, and you are drawn to them.
-This is something that you can do little to change but does play a role on how some people can seem to get job
+This is something that you can do little to change but does play a role on how some people can seem to get job offers at ease.

 Is it worth it?